AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/the-magento-cloud-csi-doesnt-show-an-active-environment.md

 ## Issue

-There are several active environments and you are trying to interact with an environment by running a Magento-cloud CLI (command-line tool) command `(For example: ssh, db:size, db:sql, etc.)`
+There are several active environments and you are trying to interact with an environment by running a Magento-cloud CLI (command-line tool) command. `(For example: ssh, db:size, db:sql, etc.)`

 However, the prompt to choose the desired environment doesn't list this environment.
 (For example: the integration environment)